Canon G9 X Mark II vs SL2

 - More compact: Is smaller (98x58mm vs 122x93mm) and thus needs less room in the bag.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in January 2017).

-Advantages of the Canon EOS Rebel SL2:
+Arguments in favor of the Canon EOS Rebel SL2:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

 - Better image quality: Scores substantially higher (14 points) in the DXO overall evaluation.

 - Richer colors: Generates noticeably more natural colors (1.7 bits more color depth).